jarviscanada/jarvis_data_eng_BikervensBernard/core_java/jdbc/README.md

 # Introduction

 This project implement one of the most fundamental and frequent used Java libraries the "Java Database Connectivity (JDBC)" for the programming language Java, which defines how a client may access a database.
 It is a Java-based data access technology used for Java database connectivity.
 The project use the DAO design pattern with a CRUD implementation, so it can be applied to other data sources, such as file systems, NoSQL, REST APIs, etc...
-The application will be used to read and manage data from relational databases(Postgres).
+The app was built using Docker for hosting the relational PostgreSQL database, IntelliJ as the IDE, DBeaver client for database visualization and ER diagram generation.
 In addition, this project explore some advanced JDBC concepts such as SQLException management, using stored procedures, order and limiting, sharding and partition database.

 # Implementation
 ![design er](https://github.com/jarviscanada/jarvis_data_eng_BikervensBernard/blob/jdbc/core_java/assets/ER.png?raw=true)